 A sharded cluster instance is created based on multiple three-node replica sets.
 Each sharded cluster instance consists of three components: mongos, shard, and config server.
 You can specify the number and configuration of mongos nodes and shards as required to create ApsaraDB for MongoDB clusters that provide different service capabilities.

-One mongo is configured with one single node.
-You can purchase multiple mongos to achieve load balancing and failover capabilities.
-A single cluster version instance can support 2–32 mongos nodes.
-For more information, see Correct method for connecting to MongoDB clusters.
+- Mongos: A service agent configured with only one node.
+You can purchase multiple mongos nodes to achieve load balancing and failover.
+A sharded cluster instance supports 2–32 mongos nodes.

-Shard nodes are shard servers.
-Currently, they are structured as three-node replica sets.
-You can upgrade and downgrade their configurations, but cannot change the number of nodes in the replica set.
-A single cluster version instance can support 2–32 shard nodes.
+- Shard: A shard server.
+Currently, each shard is deployed as a three-node replica set.
+You can change the configuration of a shard, but cannot change the number of nodes in its replica set.
+A sharded cluster instance supports 2–32 shards.

 You can add mongos nodes and shards based on business requirements.
 However, you cannot run native commands to add them, but need to purchase new mongos nodes and shards from the ApsaraDB for MongoDB console.